 Recipe Variations

-- Individual Servings: Make mini Boston Cream Pie recipe using a cupcake pan
+- Individual Servings: Make mini Boston Cream Pies using a cupcake pan

 - Chocolate Lover's Version: Add cocoa powder to the cake batter